 Around the lodge, dress is always informal.
 Remember that we have a hot tub and sauna on the property so don’t forget your bathing suit.
 Also please keep in mind that we do not have laundry service, so pack accordingly.

 No See Um Lodge will furnish all of your flies, but you may also want to bring some favorites from home.
 Keep in mind the wide range of Alaska fish if you are bringing your own flies.
 In June and July leeches, poppers, wogs, streamers, minnows, dolly llamas, deceivers, shrimp, nymphs, and dry flies are some of the more popular and widely used.
 Into August and September we switch to egg patterns and flesh flies.

-A few extras – sunscreen and waterproof case for your phone and/or camera.
+A few extras – consider bringing sunscreen and waterproof case for your phone and/or camera.